usegalaxy-eu/FAIRyMAGs/Workflows/preprocessing-for-MAGs.md

 ## Note

-This workflow requires raw paried end reads and performes QC using fastp.
+This workflow requires raw paired end reads and performs QC using fastp.

 ## Public Link